-Figure 6: Filters
+Figure 6 Filters

-- Colour Coding: The map uses colour-coding to represent the status of the wind farms.
-Each project on the map is represented by a circle mark on the map and the colour of the map indicates it’s status.
-For example: for all the projects that are operating we used the colour green.
+Colour-coding: The map uses colour-coding to represent the status of the wind farms.
+Each project on the map is represented by a circle on the map and the color of the circle indicates it’s status.
+For example: green is used for the operating status.
 Figure 7 shows a more detailed picture of how different wind farms are colour-coded according to their status.